 - Store in an airtight container and snack away!

-*Nuts can burn really easily and get a bitter, not so delicious taste, so I recommend using a good quality baking sheet that's fairly thick for even heat distribution.
+*You can use regular sugar if you'd like, but I wanted the flavour that unrefined/raw cane sugar has. **Nuts can burn really easily and get a bitter, not so delicious taste, so I recommend using a good quality baking sheet that's fairly thick for even heat distribution.
 I also recommend lining it with a silicone liner like a Silpat for easy clean up and better heat diffusion.